Piyushchopde/ansible/Ansible.md

 play contain more number of taks playbook contain more number of plays

+ansible_facts: ansible_facts is used to os specific variable
  CI/CD  : If we stremling development and deploying process we called it CI and once CI is done like we have writen a code and we have push it to remote repositry we called as CD